Changes to US-bound Air Cargo Screening Requirements

 From 1 July 2017, screening requirements for air cargo to the United States (US) will change.
 These requirements have been imposed on airlines by the US Government.
 The Australian Government is working with Australian businesses to help them comply with the US requirements, ensure readiness and reduce red tape while enabling a smooth transition.

-From 1 July 2017, United States (US) legislation requires all air cargo being transported to the US to either be examined at piece-level or originate from a Known Consignor.
+These changes mean that all air cargo being transported to the US must either be examined at piece level (box, carton, pallet or another deconsolidated form of cargo) or originate from a Known Consignor.

-EACE notices are available to businesses operating in Australia.
+Enhanced Air Cargo Examination (EACE) notices are available to businesses operating in Australia.
 Businesses that are interested in, or are currently capable of, piece-level examination should contact the Department at email@example.com for further information.

 Want more information about EACE?